-Saint Agnes Catholic School follows the guidelines set forth by the Archdiocese of Philadelphia.
+Saint Agnes Catholic School follows the guidelines set forth by the Archdiocese of Philadelphia for students from pre-school to grade 8.

 By using the guidelines of the Archdiocese of Philadelphia as the basis of teaching Religion, hopefully we will contribute to developing a strong religious foundation in the Catholic Faith for each student, and invite the student into the mission of the Church which is the mission of Jesus Christ.
 It is our hope that each child will come to a deeper understanding of the Catholic Faith and be able to articulate this faith.